DAT158 Machine learning and advanced algorithms

 The course has two parts, 5 credits each.

 What's behind these advances are breakthroughs in machine learning.
 This is an important field with a long history, consisting of a set of techniques enabling computers to uncover complicated patterns and connections in large data sets.
-There have been several interesting applications of machine learning over the years, but today it's more pervasive than ever, appearing throughout modern technology and software.
+There have been several interesting applications of machine learning over the years, but today it's more pervasive than ever, appearing throughout modern technology, science and software.

-The course provides a practical, project-based, hands-on exploration of the fundamentals of machine learning, focusing on solving real-life problems.
+The course provides a practical, project-based, engineering-oriented, hands-on exploration of the fundamentals of machine learning, focusing on solving real-life problems.

 By the end of the course you will have a solid understanding of the main algorithms and ideas in machine learning, including good practical intuitions.
 You'll have experience with tackling real-world problems using standard workflows and modern tools and frameworks from data analysis and machine learning.
 You'll also be familiar with the limitations of machine learning, when it's applicable, and how it relates to the ultimate objectives in artificial intelligence.